 There are also lots of fun sisterly relations going on every time we go to the beach…

 6. Photograph Yourself!

 A good portion of the “proof that I was there” on beach day are my toe selfies.
 They are fun to do, but I know I should be better about having more of me photographed on beach day.

 When I think of it, I have someone take a photo of me with my kids, usually, or at least one of them.

-The Maestro took this one of Bria and me.
+My husband took this one of me and my oldest daughter.
 It’s taken on auto because I wasn’t behind the camera, and therefore it’s a bit underexposed, even after editing in photoshop.
 That’s okay, though, because it’s a photo of me at the beach with my daughter.

 Don’t worry if you think you look fat or have no make-up on or otherwise don’t look perfect.
 These are photos that your children will cherish and it’s important to take them.